-Every time you do something on the internet - be it download a file, browse a website, stream a TV show or send an email - you use data.
+Every time you do something on the internet - be it download a file, browse a website, stream a TV show, or send an email - you use data.
 And because some broadband contracts include data caps it is often useful to monitor your usage to ensure you stay within the limits.

 While your ISP won’t suddenly cut you off, they could bill you for any data over your limit or may slow down your connection.
-The extra fees are particularly problematic as it can end up costing more than an unlimited deal.
+The extra fees are particularly problematic as they can end up costing more than an unlimited deal.

 Most newer broadband contracts (including those from popular providers such as Sky, BT, Virgin and Plusnet) do not have data caps and these usually offer the best value.
 Capped contracts are an old way of doing things and, with increased speeds and increased dependence on the internet, they are slowly being phased out.
 Those caps served as an arbitrary upper limit of the data you can use per month.
 They were often between 10GB and 20GB and while that sounds a lot, you would be amazed at how quickly it was used!